aklin/aklin.github.io/cv.md

 In the past I've worked on both [Register][link-reg] and the core [Browser][link-bro] modules, but these days my work is focused mostly on [Inventory][link-inv].
 On the design side of the equation I provide the technical insight to assist the development of the product's business direction.
-On the practical side I use **TDD** when it is beneficial to do so.